 Browse the Internet for food prep ideas and recipes.
 I have followed Lisa from Downshiftology for a while and like some of her ideas.
 Check out one of her food prep videos here - but keep browsing until you find the right person for your taste and lifestyle.
 Just like any other new habit, it may take a little time for your planning to become a routine.
 You’ll soon notice how easy it becomes to get a healthy meal on the table, that the entire family enjoys!

-For a virtual consultation or organizing session, please contact me at email@example.com.
+For a virtual consultation or organizing session, please contact me at firstname.lastname@example.org.
 I’m here to help!
-Disclosure statement: Some of the blogs on this site occasionally contain affiliate links which may provide a small commission to OrganizingbyYve at no additional cost to you.
+Disclosure statement: Some of the blogs on this site occasionally contain affiliate links that may provide a small commission to OrganizingbyYve at no additional cost to you.
 I write about the things I love and have recommended or used myself throughout my years as a professional organizer.